dmnfarrell/dmnfarrell.github.io/_posts/2019-07-02-pyviz-panel.markdown

 pn.extension()
 ```

 This example is from the documentation and shows how to create an interactive plot very easily.
-The function mplplot uses matplotlib to craete a line plot from a pandas dataframe and returns a figure.
+The function mplplot uses matplotlib to create a line plot from a pandas dataframe and returns a figure.
 The sine function provides the data. `pn.interact` is shorthand that says "every time the widgets are used, update the plot function".
 You can see that there is no actual code to create widgets, they are generated via the interact depending on the parameters of the sine function.
 This makes it very quick though has limits for more advanced functionality.

 ```python
 import matplotlib